- Education

 What is an LMS?

 As an education professional, there’s a good chance you are familiar with Learning Management Systems (LMS).
-Education LMS software enables organizations to manage the administration, documentation, tracking, reporting, and delivery of eLearning programs right from a desktop or laptop computer — transforming what had been an almost-exclusively manual, person-led process and creating new opportunities to enhance offerings and scale resources.
+Education LMS software enables organizations to manage the administration, documentation, tracking, reporting, and delivery of eLearning programs from a desktop or laptop computer — transforming an almost exclusively manual, person-led process and creating new opportunities to enhance offerings and scale resources.
 Popular LMS solutions include Blackboard, Moodle, and Canvas.

 What is a VMS?